refined-github/refined-github/readme.md

 ### More shortcuts

 - [Access a repository's releases using the `Releases` tab or by pressing <kbd>g</kbd> <kbd>r</kbd>.](https://cloud.githubusercontent.com/assets/170270/13136797/16d3f0ea-d64f-11e5-8a45-d771c903038f.png)
+- Create a new release on the Releases tab by pressing <kbd>c</kbd>.
 - [Compare a repository's branches with the `Compare` link under `More`.](https://user-images.githubusercontent.com/170270/27501134-cf0a2a18-586b-11e7-8430-22f33030e923.png)
 - [Access the `Labels` `Milestones` navigation from individual milestone pages.](https://cloud.githubusercontent.com/assets/170270/25217211/37b67aea-25d0-11e7-8482-bead2b04ee74.png)
 - [Search for issues and PRs with the `Everything commented by you` filter.](https://user-images.githubusercontent.com/170270/27501170-f394a304-586b-11e7-92d8-d92d6922356b.png)